Akibalogh/slack-tools/COMMISSION_CALCULATION.md

 6. **Internal Team Only**: External prospects/clients excluded from calculations
 7. **Strategic Weighting**: Relationship building and strategic involvement weighted higher than tactical execution

+### Meeting Leadership Rules

+**NEW!** When both Aki and Addie are present in a meeting, **Aki is considered the driver** and should receive primary credit:

+- **Dual Attendance**: If both Aki and Addie attend the same meeting, Aki receives driving credit
+- **Leadership Recognition**: Aki's strategic role and relationship ownership is acknowledged
+- **Credit Distribution**: Aki gets primary meeting credit, Addie gets supporting credit
+- **Business Context**: Reflects Aki's role as strategic relationship owner and meeting driver

+**Example Scenarios:**
+- **Black Manta**: Aki + Addie meetings → Aki drives, Addie supports
+- **Vigil Markets**: Aki + Addie meetings → Aki drives, Addie supports
+- **Solo Meetings**: Individual meetings receive full credit for the attendee

+This rule ensures that strategic leadership and relationship ownership are properly recognized in commission calculations, even when multiple team members are present.

 ### Protection Mechanisms

 - **Anti-Zero Rule**: Participants with >5% contribution cannot be rounded to 0%